raine/telegram-tori-bot/README.md

 login.
 A Raspberry Pi on your home network is an easy option since you likely already use Tori from that IP.

+### Raspberry Pi deployment

+The [`deployment/`](deployment/) directory contains an example setup for deploying to a Raspberry Pi as a systemd service.

 ## User access control

 The bot uses a whitelist system.
 Only the admin (specified by